The Top Ways to Get Real Estate Clients

 If a lowball offer rolls in, a seller will want to know how their agent will work on their behalf to get them the most money.

-We’re here to help you get started with some of the best tips for how to get clients in real estate.
+Here are some of the best tips for how to get clients in real estate.

 1. Reach out to friends and family.

 Your friends and family probably know someone looking for an agent.
-Time to get your real estate business on their radar!
+Time to get your real estate business on their radar.

-Mention your business to your barber, dentist, neighbors, and anyone else you know.
 One referral may lead to another.
 Your personal network is a great way to connect with potential clients, so don’t be hesitant to email your social contacts, letting them know you’re an agent actively looking for new clients.

 2. Make the most of referrals.

 Great referrals happen when your client has an excellent experience working with you.
-According to a recent survey, 83% of agents found new clients through real estate referrals.

 3. Build your network.